David Davies (industrialist)

 David Davies (18 December 1818 – 20 July 1890) was a Welsh industrialist and Liberal politician who sat in the House of Commons between 1874 and 1886.
 Davies was often known as David Davies Llandinam (from the place of his birth, Llandinam in Montgomeryshire).
 He is best remembered today for founding Barry Docks.

-Early life
+Early life and education

-Davies was the son of David Davies and his wife Elizabeth and the eldest of nine children.
+Davies was the son of farmer David Davies and his wife Elizabeth and the eldest of nine children.
 He attended the day school at Llandinam but was primarily self-educated.
 He began work as a sawyer and went into agriculture, working alongside his father, who died when David was aged 20, leaving him to take charge of the family.
-He was successful from an early age and in 1848 took over a larger farm called Tynymaen, which later became the home farm of the Plasdinam estate.
+He was successful from an early age and in 1848 took over a larger farm called Tynymaen, which later became the home farm of the Plâs Dinam estate.
 Two years later he took over a further holding, Gwerneirin.